Renzo Furlan

-Renzo Furlan (born 17 May 1970) is a former tennis player from Italy.
+Renzo Furlan (born 17 May 1970) is an Italian tennis coach and a former professional player.
+The right-hander reached his highest ATP singles ranking of World No. 19 in April 1996.
+In 2024, he was named WTA Coach of the Year.

+Career

-Having turned professional in 1988, Furlan represented his native country at the 1996 Summer Olympics in Atlanta, Georgia, where he was defeated in the quarter finals by India's Leander Paes.
+Having turned professional in 1988, Furlan represented his native country at the 1996 Summer Olympics in Atlanta, Georgia, where he was defeated in the quarter-finals by India's Leander Paes.
 Four years earlier, when Barcelona hosted the Summer Olympics, he reached the third round, falling to Jordi Arrese of Spain: 4–6, 3–6, and 2–6.
-The right-hander reached his highest ATP singles ranking of World No. 19 in April 1996.

-His best performance at a Grand Slam came when he got to the quarter finals of the 1995 French Open, defeating Marcos Ondruska, David Rikl, Fernando Meligeni and Scott Draper before losing to Sergi Bruguera.
+His best performance at a Grand Slam tournament came when he got to the quarterfinals of the 1995 French Open, defeating Marcos Ondruska, David Rikl, Fernando Meligeni and Scott Draper before losing to Sergi Bruguera.

+Coaching

+Furlan was appointed president of the Tennis Federation of Serbia in 2016 and after leaving, Furlan began coaching Jasmine Paolini full-time in 2020, having first worked with her in 2015.
+He was named WTA Coach of the Year in 2024.
+They split in March 2025.

+Personal Info

 Furlan kept a residence in Monte Carlo during his playing days.